maggiechangg/cs152a/README.md

 # 📌 Overview

 ## ✏️ Features:
-This music recording app will have the following features:
+This League of Legends app will have the following features:
 * Champion List with roles
 * List of the major runes
 * Add and delete Champions